 Arts & Culture in Huntsville

-Huntsville has historically been a hub for artists, many of whom are inspired by the beautiful landscapes of the Canadian Shield, and the town continues on that tradition by partnering with local organizations to sponsor all sorts of artists.
+Huntsville has historically been a hub for artists, many of whom are inspired by the beautiful landscapes of the Canadian Shield, and the town continues that tradition by partnering with local organizations to sponsor all sorts of artists.
 The town itself is covered in works by The Group of Seven in a massive outdoor gallery that can’t be missed and is also home to several great galleries downtown.

 One great way to see how the landscape is reflected in the work of local artists is to check out the Muskoka Autumn Studio Tour.
-As the region’s trees change colour, artists all over the region open up their studios for visitors to come see what they’re working on.
+As the region’s trees change colour, artists all over the region open up their studios for visitors to come to see what they’re working on.

 For live shows, check out what’s playing at the Algonquin Theatre.
 Their season usually has an array of events from local and touring theatre productions to concerts and art shows.
 Be sure to also check into the latest offerings from the excellent Huntsville Festival of the Arts, the region’s largest arts organization.